Prateeksingchn/JavaScript-Notes-Main/README.md

 ---

-Let's delve into the different types of operators in JavaScript:
+Sure!
+Let's enhance the notes on JavaScript operators with additional examples and important notes for better understanding.

-# Operators
+## Operators

 Operators are special symbols or keywords that perform operations on values and variables.
 JavaScript supports various types of operators.